 Arrive early on race day.
 Remember: there are thousands of people going through the same process; parking, gear/bag check, bathroom, etc.

 For the safety of all participants, baby carriers, skateboards, roller blades, Kangoo Jump shoes, animals, and unauthorized bicycles and wheeled devices are not permitted in this event.
 You will NOT be permitted to start the race.

 Pin your race bib on your front so it is visible for race officials and photographers.

 Say “thank you” to as many volunteers as possible.

-Line up in your assigned corral based on how fast you plan to run or walk the event.
+Line up in the area of the start corral based on how fast you plan to run or walk the event.
 If you need to shed layers of clothing at the start of the race, tie them around your waist or put them on the side of the road where no one will trip over them.
 If you drop your clothing, don’t expect to get it back.
 We will collect all discarded clothing and donate it to charity.

 Run or walk no more than two abreast.